 So we learn more about Judgment and Decrees today.

-● We must all run the race of life for the purpose of winning the crown of victory, and imperishable reward from the Lord Jesus.
+● We must all run the race of life for the purpose of winning the crown of victory, an imperishable reward from the Lord Jesus.

 ● Until the day we die, we must compete with purpose, aim carefully, box with purpose, and discipline our bodies so that we may win the race and receive the prize, which is the crown of victory.

 ● As we think about rewards for purposeful, hard-striving service to Christ Jesus, we should be careful to always be an athlete, and not just a coach that preaches from the sidelines.
-Paul preached as an athlete, a player coach still in the race, striving to win everyday.
-He considered he may be disqualified for obtaining all the rewards intended for faithful service, but he knew that he continued to compete, he would receive the crown of victory.
+Paul preached as an athlete, a player coach still in the race, striving to win every day.
+He considered he may be disqualified from obtaining all the rewards intended for faithful service, but he knew that if he continued to compete, he would receive the crown of victory.